Fishing - What You Need to Know About Using Nightcrawlers for Bait Fishing

 Storing Worms Poorly

-A warm container, dry bedding, or lack of airflow will quickly reduce the quality of your bait.
-Good storage is just as important as good presentation.
+A warm container, dry bedding, or poor airflow will quickly reduce bait quality.
+Storage matters as much as presentation.

 Why Nightcrawlers Remain a Classic Choice